MakeItBack/Toy-Robot-Challenge/README.md

 </details>

 ## Summary
-Move a robot around a 5x5 board using simple commands<br>
+Move a toy robot around a 5x5 grid using simple commands<br>
 A coding challenge project built for ReadyTech

 ## Technologies